vanHeemstraSystems/first-principle-thinking/100/README.md

 # 100 - Introduction

+## What it is

+Sometimes also called "reasoning from first principles", it's a powerful tool for problem-solving.
+Identifying the basic principles of a problem will allow you to come up with innovative solutions.

+First principle is a basic principle or truth that cannot be broken down any further.
+First-principles thinking is about digging deeper until you arrive at the very foundations of a problem.

 ## Why it Matters

 Using first principles thinking, one avoids the potential pitfalls of convention, analogy, or historical precedent.
 It can be a powerful method to challenge existing paradigms and come up with innovative solutions or understandings.
 This framework can be applied across many areas of life: